acgetchell/acgetchell.github.io-archive/content/2016-08-11-public-identity.md

-in Switzerland (so certain entities won't obtain access easily), is encrypted again with your own key which ProtonMail doesn't know so that they cannot access your data even if certain entities force them to hand it over, has mobile app versions, and implements all the right sorts of technologies to patch up the leaky sieve of general purpose electronic correspondence.
+in Switzerland (so certain entities won't obtain access easily), is encrypted again with your own key which ProtonMail doesn't know so that they cannot access your data even if certain entities force them to hand it over, has mobile app versions, and implements all the right sorts of technologies to patch up the leaky sieve of general purpose electronic correspondence while still remaining useful to non-Sendmail-grognards.

 Now, if I'm going to bother to have a vanity domain like [adamgetchell.org][4], I may as well have an email address like adam@...
 So while the free version of